ericyd/salamivg/README.md

 This lib is heavily inspired by [OPENRNDR](https://openrndr.org/), which means it utilizes the builder pattern extensively.
 My first attempt at writing my own SVG "framework" attempted to be much more functional, and I found the scripts to be really verbose and hard to follow.
 I think for the purpose of making art, imperative builder patterns are really nice.

+TypeScript is used extensively for typechecking the lib, but the actual code is written in JavaScript with JSDocs.
+This was inspired by the SvelteKit team ([source 1](https://devclass.com/2023/05/11/typescript-is-not-worth-it-for-developing-libraries-says-svelte-author-as-team-switches-to-javascript-and-jsdoc/), [source 2](https://github.com/sveltejs/kit/discussions/4429)) and I have to say it provides a lot of benefits.
+I didn't realize how much of my life I was losing to compilation times.
+That is time I could be spending looking at art!

 ## Development

 Install dependencies: